tsautier/dovi_convert/README.md

 A dedicated `-inspect` command to manually verify brightness expansion (Luminance check) when you want to confirm a "Complex FEL" verdict.

-*   **Why use it?** The default deep scan samples a small part of the file to detect meaningful FEL data, but it might flag files that are actually safe to convert. `-inspect` digs deeper by extracting and analyzing the entire FEL frame-by-frame.
+*   **Why use it?** The default deep scan samples a small part of the file to detect meaningful FEL data, but it might miss isolated brightness spikes between the sample points. `-inspect` digs deeper by extracting and analyzing the entire FEL frame-by-frame.
 This takes significantly longer but provides a definitive answer on whether brightness expansion is present.
 *   Because it is "data-heavy" and slow, batch processing is not available for `-inspect`.
 This feature is designed to be used for "one-off" inspections of individual files, for cases where you are in doubt about the verdict of the default deep scan.

 ## Compatibility